 3. Always disconnect and remove the LPG cylinder after use.
-If the grill is to be stored below decks, always remove the LPG bottle before stowing.
+If the grill is stored below decks, always remove the LPG bottle before stowing.

 4. Store LPG bottles above decks in a well-ventilated area where escaping vapors can only flow overboard.
-They must also be protected from the weather and mechanical damage.
+LPG must be protected from the elements and other mechanical damage.
 Possible options include a PVC tube holder or a non-corrosive bag properly mounted to the stern railing (well away from the grill of course).

 5. Never lean over the grill when lighting (or cooking for that matter), and keep the lid open to prevent flare-ups from gas build-up.